grpc/proposal/L67-cpp-callback-api.md

 ### Related proposals

 * The [EventManager](https://www.github.com/grpc/proposal/XXX) is critical to the operation of the callback API.
-* The C++ callback API is built on top of a new callback API in core
+* The C++ callback API is built on top of a new [callback completion queue in core](https://github.com/grpc/proposal/pull/181)
 * The API structure has substantial similarities to the gRPC-Node and gRPC-Java APIs

 ## Proposal